 Surgery is the most common treatment.
 A surgeon may take out part or all of an organ that has cancer.
 Lymph nodes in the area are taken out and checked to see if the cancer has spread.
 Sometimes the tumor cannot be taken out, but you may still need surgery to treat a blockage.

-Radiation therapy is a treatment that uses high energy x-rays or other types of radiation to kill cancer cells, or slow their growth.
+Radiation therapy is a treatment that uses high energy x-rays or other types of radiation to kill cancer cells or slow their growth.
 It treats a very specific area.
 This is called regional treatment.
-Chemotherapy (chemo) and radiation are sometimes both used.
-This makes the radiation work better.
+Chemotherapy (chemo) and radiation are sometimes used together, as chemo can often make the radiation work better.

 Chemo uses drugs to kill cancer cells or to stop them from growing.
 When chemo is given through an IV or taken in pill form it enters the blood stream and can reach cancer cells throughout the body.
 This is called systemic treatment.